Anylsite/anyledger-hub-Pre-Alpha/README.md

 2. Go to `/anyledger-hub/leshan/` and build the project with `mvn package`

-3. Build Docker images: `docker-compose build`
+3. Build Docker images by going to the folder containing `docker-compose.yml` and type `docker-compose build`

 4. Run Docker Compose in the root of the repo: `docker-compose up`